noi-techpark/odh-docs/source/includes/kg.rst

-Some datasets in the |odh|, namely :ref:`Accommodation
+Some datasets in the |odh|, namely :dataset:`Accommodations
-<accommodation-dataset>`, :ref:`Gastronomy <gastronomy-dataset>`, and
+<tourism/accommodation_one/>`, :dataset:`Gastronomy
+<tourism/activitiesandpois_four/>`, and :dataset:`Events
-:ref:`Event <event-dataset>`, are organised into a `Virtual Knowledge Graph` that can be accessed using SPARQL from the dedicated `SPARQL endpoint <https://sparql.opendatahub.bz.it>`_.
-In order to define more precise queries, this section describes the Knowledge Models (`KM`) underlying these datasets; the description of each |km| is accompanied by an UML diagram which shows the KM at a glance.
+<tourism/events/>` , are organised into a `Virtual Knowledge Graph`
+that can be accessed using SPARQL from the dedicated `SPARQL endpoint
+<https://sparql.opendatahub.bz.it>`_.
+In order to define more precise
+queries, this section describes the Knowledge Models (`KM`) underlying these datasets; the description of each |km| is accompanied by an UML diagram which shows the KM at a glance.

 Besides standard W3C's OWL and RDF vocabularies, the |odh| VKG